tsmith512/tsmithcreative/_posts/2017-04-23-building-travelogue.md

 appreciate the opportunity to help people use the web to tell their stories.
 This project has hit all of those spots.

-All that's left is to buy an offroader off Craigslist, drive it a thousand miles through the desert, and sell it off in Salt Lake.
+All that's left is to buy an off-roader off Craigslist, drive it a thousand miles through the desert, and sell it off in Salt Lake.
 How hard can it be?

 ![Olympic National Park][ONP]